poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Demonstrate a simple pre-coded flashing LED with a Morse Code message (ie. Go go go!) and ask students to decode it using the Morse Code decoder

-## Monitor: Check for Understanding/Formative Assessment
-Is the breadboard correct to light up LED
-Student following 100ms, 300ms, 1000ms in their coding?

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 Demonstrate turning the LED on and off using ArduBlock then ask student to manipulate the length of time the LED is on and off.